Lyme Disease: Symptoms, Causes and Natural Support Strategies

 Types of Coinfections

 The unfortunate truth is that co-infections may be far more common than we think.
 A published survey that links to over 3,000 patients with chronic Lyme disease discovered that more than half were infected with coinfections, with 30% of all individuals reporting symptoms of more than two coinfections alongside the presence of Lyme.
-(7) While there are dozens of potential pathogens that can be transmitted by tick bites, the most common co-infections generally include:
+(7) While dozens of potential pathogens can be transmitted by tick bites, the most common co-infections generally include:

 • Babesia